Fountain of San Maurizio, Siena

-The Fountain of San Maurizio, also called Samoreci, is a medieval public fountain located at the intersection of Via di Pantaneto and Via San Girolamo in Siena, region of Tuscany, Italy.
+The Fountain of San Maurizio, also called Fonte di Samoreci or Fonte di Ponte di Romana, is a medieval public fountain located at the intersection of Via di Pantaneto and Via San Girolamo in Siena, region of Tuscany, Italy.
 It is located just outside one set of medieval city walls and the Arco di San Maurizio.

 History

+Siena is a city without nearby rivers, and throughout its history it was highly dependent on aqueducts and urban water sources for the water supply.
+The fountain is part of the Bottini of Siena water system, medieval underground aqueducts.
+It is supplied by the extension of the Bottino maestro di Fonte Gaia to the Fonte Gaia and was connected in 1351.
+It is the fountain of the Montone Contrada.